 Of course, their walks should be varied as they simply love exploring different scents.

-They will not be suited for in an apartment as they should have outdoor space to explore whenever they want.
+They will not be suited for an apartment as they should have outdoor space to explore whenever they want.

 Do remember the mental stimulation because they are going to get bored quite quickly.
 Providing them with some training is a good way of keeping them occupied.